 Those unexpected reactions might seem cute at first.
 But continuing to do it could push your dog over the line, resulting in some behavior that's not befitting of "human's best friend."

-Why Does Blowing in a Dog's Face Bother Them?
+Why Does Blowing in a Dog's Face Bother Them So Much?

 It's Unexpected and Surprising